 How to reduce herbicide resistance?

-How to reduce herbicide resistance.
+How to reduce the herbicide resistance chart.

-Why isn’t herbicide working on weeds?
+Why isn’t my herbicide working on weeds?

-What is “Mode of Action?”
+What is “Mode of Action (MOA)?”

 - The biological process or enzyme in the plant that the herbicide interrupts.